nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-01-10-installing-release-management-client-visual-studio-2013/index.md

 ---
 title: Installing Release Management Client for Visual Studio 2013
-description: "Learn how to install the Release Management Client for Visual Studio 2013 effortlessly.
-Streamline your release pipeline with this quick and easy guide!"
+description: Learn how to install the Release Management Client for Visual Studio 2013 effortlessly.
+Streamline your release pipeline with this quick and easy guide!
 date: 2014-01-10
 creator: Martin Hinshelwood
 id: "10321"